-They rein the literature in the initial three decades of the twentieth century, these years are known as the golden period of modernist novel.
+They rein the literature in the initial three decades of the twentieth century, these years are known as the golden period of modernist novels.

 George Bernard Shaw and Oscar Wilde were the most known, praised and celebrated drama writers of the nineteenth century.
 They were highly popular in the last decade of the century.
 One can say that they marked the beginning of the modern drama.
 However, these two eminent writers never brought many variations or innovations in the writing techniques and types.

 Modernism is a quite unique and complex movement in almost all the creative areas.
 It began at the end of the 19th century.
-During this period literature got the inception of greatest renaissance of 20th century.
-When the first World War ended, a number of literary trends of the modern period such as dadaism, stream of consciousness, futurism, cubism, expressionism and imagism emerged.
+During this period literature was the inception of the greatest renaissance of the 20th century.
+When the First World War ended, a number of literary trends of the modern period such as Dadaism, stream of consciousness, futurism, cubism, expressionism and imagism emerged.

-The foundation of modernism lies in the theory of psycho-analysis and irrational philosophy.
-One of the main characteristics of modern period is “the dehumanization of art”.
-Some other crucial themes of modernism involves alienated, ill and distorted relation between man and man, man and his own self, man and society and most importantly between man and nature.
+The foundation of modernism lies in the theory of psychoanalysis and irrational philosophy.
+One of the main characteristics of the modern period is “the dehumanization of art”.
+Some other crucial themes of modernism involve alienated, ill and distorted relations between man and man, man and his own self, man and society and most importantly between man and nature.

 The pillars of modernism